 Nothing says fall in Virginia like the opening of pumpkin patches!
 There are tons of pumpkin patches throughout Virginia, and while choosing the perfect pumpkin is the main event, many pumpkin farms offer additional family-friendly activities, from corn mazes and hayrides to face painting and petting zoos.

-Hollins Farms–Next to Sky Meadows State Park in Fauquier County, Hollins Farms grows all types of pick-your-own produce throughout the year.
+Hollin Farms–Next to Sky Meadows State Park in Fauquier County, Hollin Farms grows all types of pick-your-own produce throughout the year.
 The pumpkin patch is open from September to October, when you can also pick apples, fall greens, and even dig-your-own peanuts and potatoes!
-Visit Hollins Farms in May and June for strawberries and spring vegetables, come in June and July for raspberries, blackberries, blueberries, cherries, and summer vegetables, or pick peaches, plums, pears, cut flowers, and other summer produce in late July to August.
+Visit Hollin Farms in May and June for strawberries and spring vegetables, come in June and July for raspberries, blackberries, blueberries, cherries, and summer vegetables, or pick peaches, plums, pears, cut flowers, and other summer produce in late July to August.

 Parrish View Farms–Head to Southern Virginia’s Parrish View Farms in the fall to pick pumpkins, explore the five-acre corn maze, take a hayride around the farm, and take part in some old-fashioned barnyard fun.
 Don’t miss snapping a family photo in front of their pumpkin LOVEwork!